BladeMcCool/pdfinspector/README.md

 ```

 i noted also that the profile field in the respones was getting filled with something interesting but we dont use it.

+lets get the attemptx.json files also saved in the local output dir so that all the stuff for a given output is preserved in one place
+clean up the logging so far
+try to generate 1 complete cynical bullshit resume for another actual job, dunno if i should apply.
+try to generate 1 real kind of resume for one actual job, apply for it, note it, be careful and correct.